saturnines/EdgeCase/README.md

 ## License
-MIT License - Feel free to use these observations during your next architecture review or meeting when someone suggests migrating everything to Kubernetes because it 'worked' at their last job.
+MIT License - Feel free to use/think about these observations during your next architecture review or meeting when someone suggests migrating everything to Kubernetes because it 'worked' at their last job.